jeniok12/golang-tdd-example/README.md

 // ...
 ```

-We run the tests again ...
+We run the tests again:

 ```console
 > go test -v ./...